 Diosgenin can be useful in the treatment of diabetes by promoting adipocyte differentiation and by inhibiting inflammation in adipose tissues.
 Therefore, diosgenin may be useful to improve the patient’s condition in the glucose metabolic disorder associated with obesity.
 In this context, in other experimental models, it was observed that diosgenin led to a reduction of plasma and hepatic triglycerides in obese diabetic mice and may be useful for the management of diabetes-related hepatic dyslipidemias.
 (16)

 In in vitro and in vivo models it was demonstrated that diosgenin exerts antithrombotic activity via inhibition of platelet aggregation and thrombosis.
-In addition, more recently it was again demonstrated that this steroid and a structural analogue act by inhibiting platelet aggregation, which prevents blood coagulation.
+In addition, more recently it was again demonstrated that this steroid and a structural analog act by inhibiting platelet aggregation, which prevents blood coagulation.
 (16)

 7-Keto DHEA (also known as 7-oxo-DHEA)